Skip to main content

 17. How do we pay for recreation?

-Payment and reservations for upgraded recreation are made by your team before your time in Alaska.
+Payment and reservations for upgraded recreation are made by your team before your time in Appalachia.
 Please work with your Thirst Missions Consultant or Trip leader to confirm your specific reservation.

 18. Can you tell us about the food provided?